Fragrance in the “garden” is often overlooked. A fragrant flower scent can play an important role in what you experience while outdoors.

 If you have an inquisitive child or pet, who may dig up or otherwise tamper with the bulbs and plants, take precautions as Daffodils are poisonous when ingested.

-Pinks (Dianthus) are very hardy, scented garden plants that may be grown as a perennial, biennial or an annual.
+Pinks (Dianthus) are very hardy, scented garden plants that may be grown as a perennial, biennial, or annual.

 Popular varieties of Dianthus are Sweet William and the common Carnation.
 All types have a fresh, light, spicy scent that many describe as being like cloves or cinnamon.